dirkkelly/dirkkelly/content/collapse/dear-americans-july-2018.md

 ---
 title: Dear Americans Living in Fascist America
 date: 2018-07-06 22:18:53 -0600
-description: A facitst government is clearly making your lives worse, the question is are you seeing this reality, and what are you doing about it?
+description: A fascist government is clearly making your lives worse, the question is are you seeing this reality, and what are you doing about it?
 tags:
 - america